Feast Famine Cycling: Autophagy, Cleansing and Muscle Growth

 Consider Digestive Health Supplements

 It is important that you support your digestive system with some high-quality supplements when feasting.
 Taking digestive enzymes can help your body to digest your food and absorb your nutrients easier and more effectively.
-I recommend taking Super Dzyme or Keto Digest which are powerful groups of plant based enzymes to help the body digest and assimilate nutrients better.
+I recommend taking Super Dzyme which is a powerful group of plant based enzymes to help the body digest and assimilate nutrients better.
 Consider the use of the use of stomach acid support, such as Acid Pro-Zyme if eating meat gives you digestive challenges to lower the risk of acid reflux and indigestion.

-If you have trouble digesting fat, use Bile Flow Support™ and BioGest.
+If you have trouble digesting fat, use Bile Flow Support™ and Super Digest HCL.
 Bile Flow Support is a specialized liver support formula that provides nutrients involved in bile flow and fat metabolism, including choline, taurine, and methionine.
-BioGest is a blend of hydrochloric acid (HCl), pepsin, pancreatin, and ox bile and promotes digestion of proteins, carbohydrates, and fats.
+Super Digest HCL is a blend of hydrochloric acid (HCl), pepsin, pancreatic enzymes, and ox bile and promotes digestion of proteins, carbohydrates, and fats.
 Lastly, if you have no gallbladder consider eating a few smaller meals in your eating window to reduce the risk of digestive troubles while transitioning to feast-famine cycling.